dgbailey/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is a language agnostic API that allows for linking/manipulaition of HTML via multiple programming languages.
+It utilizes its tree like structure to accomplish navigation of the html document.

 2. What is an event?
+An event is an object based on the event interface  in the DOM.
+It represens and event that takes place in the dom. for instance a click.

 3. What is an event listener?
+Event listeners are methods of the Event Target that set up functions that will be called whenever the specified event occurs,

 4. Why would we convert a NodeList into an Array?
+A nodelist is array-like.
+Meaning its built in methods are not as robust (not as many).
+You would convert to an array if you need the extra functionality that Array objects offer.

 5. What is a component?
+A component is usually a class that functions as a factory that can be used for dynamically populating html via the DOM.
+It usually represents a piece of a web page (nav for example) that has been deliberately isolated in the file structure so it can be modified independently.

 ### Git Set up